Jocimar Nascimento

-Jocimar Nascimento (born 18 January 1979), also known as Lambiru, is a Brazilian football player.
+Jocimar Nascimento (born 18 January 1979), also known as Lambiru, is a Brazilian former football player.
 He is most known for his tenure at Motagua in the Honduran Liga Nacional as a forward, coming by a recommendation of Luciano Emílio.
 He tried out for a season in the Chinese Super League but came back to Motagua.
 He knows the Honduran National Anthem and stated that if he would be called up for the Honduran team that he would be glad to accept.

 With his help, Motagua has won the last edition of UNCAF Interclubes in 2007 and the 2006–07 Apertura season.